liponan/blog.ponan.li/about.md

 permalink: /about/
 ---

 Hello, Po-Nan here.
 Thank you for visiting my blog!
-I realized that most posts in my blog are written in Mandarin, so this page has been intentionally composed in English.
+I realized that most posts in my blog are primarily written in Mandarin, so this page has been intentionally composed in English.

 Besides here, you might also want to check out my